wdzajicek/cowsays/README.md

 ## Project Requirements/Goals

+The original cowsay Homebrew formulae has been deprecated and I wanted a replacement!

 * Node.js CLI that can take either command arguments or piped input from another command
 * Zero dependencies — use Node.js with zero external packages
 * Simplified version of cowsay:
   * Only does the default cowsay cow (`default.cow` from the original cowsay)
-  * No changing eyes, tongue, or thought bubbles
+  * No changing eyes, tongue, or thought bubbles (this wouldn't be that difficult to do)

+I also decided to maintain any newline characters from the input text and chop them in length.
+The original cowsay command strips newline characters and then chops each line to about 40 characters long.

 ## Installation